volotree/react-native-template-cleaner-architecture/README.md

-# :honeybee: React Native Template Clean Architecture
+# :honeybee: React Native Template Cleaner Architecture

-This is a template for creating React Native projects based on Clean Architecture with preconfigured libraries for design, functionality, and navigation.
+This is a template for creating React Native projects based on Cleaner Architecture with preconfigured libraries for design, functionality, and navigation.

 ## :star: Features:

 -   Pre-configured ProximaNova font
 -   Pre-configured libraries 'React Native Vector Icons' and 'Eva Icons' for icons
--   Pre-configured folder structure for the Clean Architecture
+-   Pre-configured folder structure for the Cleaner Architecture
 -   Preconfigured 'React Native Asset' library to automatically link fonts
 -   Navigation using [react-navigation](https://reactnavigation.org/) (v6)
 -   State management using [redux](https://es.redux.js.org/)